yyr/cfsdiag/README.rst

-Ncl scripts to visualize CFSv2 Model output.
+Ncl scripts to visualize CFSv2 Model Output.
+For personal use, can be useful for others as well.

 Depends on ncl-lib_